Christine-Pinto/nightwatch-boilerplate/README.md

 ## Run Tests

 In this boilerplate you find one test which does a simple GUI Test on the react part of the airBnB Webiste.
-The config is setup that the selenium server starts with the test and you do not have to start the server manuelly (file is under /lib/sel-serv.jar)
+The configuration is set up (nightwatch.json) that the selenium server is started with the test and you do not have to start the server manuelly (file is under /lib/sel-serv.jar).
+The test is saved under test/src/ .

 ```sh
 $ cd nightwatch-boilerplate